francisisip/imp/README.md

 - Support scalable data collection for training, validation, and testing of AI systems.

 🚀 Roadmap
-- [ ] Develop and deploy base and modified version of imprint for mini-HCI study.
+- [ ] Develop and deploy base and modified version of Imprint for mini-HCI study.
     - [x] Create new database and upload sidewalk data
     - [x] Modify registration to include frequently walked cities of users
     - [x] Implement new city-based algorithm for modified version